google-ar/WebARonTango/README.md

   * `export PATH=$PATH:/path/to/depot_tools`
 2. Create a folder to contain `chromium`: `$ mkdir ~/chromium && cd ~/chromium`
 3. Checkout the Chromium repo: `~/chromium$ fetch --nohooks android`. **NOTE**: This process may take a long time (an hour?)
-4. Verify that the `.gclient` file has `target_os = ['android']` in it: `~/chromium$ cat .gclient`
-5. Enter the source folder `~/chromium$ cd src` and then `~/chromium/src$ gclient sync --disable-syntax-validation`. **NOTE**: This process may take some time too.
+4. Enter the `src` folder: `$ cd src`.
-6. Checkout a specific tag to a new branch.
+5. Checkout a specific tag to a new branch.
 The tag used for this build is `57.0.2987.5`.
 You can use whatever name you like for the new branch but we recommend `webar_57.0.2987.5` as it states that is webar and the tag is based on: `~/chromium/src$ git checkout -b webar_57.0.2987.5 57.0.2987.5`.
 Remember the name of the branch (`webar_57.0.2987.5` in our example) as it will be useful in the next step when the output folder is created.
+6. Synchronize the dependencies with this command: `~/chromium/src$ gclient sync --disable-syntax-validation`. **NOTE**: This process may take some time too.
 7. Create a folder where to make the final product compilation using the same name as the branch created in the previous step: `~/chromium/src$ mkdir -p out/webar_57.0.2987.5` in our example.ls
 8. Create and edit a new file `out/webar_57.0.2987.5/args.gn` with the command `~/chromium/src$ gedit out/webar_57.0.2987.5/args.gn` (or any other editor).
 If you chose to use a different branch/folder name, please, use the name you chose in this step.
 Copy and paste the following content in the `args.gn` file:
   ```